-The Coronavirus Aid, Relief, and Economic Security Act (CARES) recently passed by the federal government in response to the impact of forced closures and social distancing brought on by the COVID-19 outbreak includes federal funding for short-time compensation programs, also known as shared-work programs.
+The Coronavirus Aid, Relief, and Economic Security Act (CARES) recently passed by the federal government includes federal funding for short-time compensation programs, also known as shared-work programs.

-The provisions are meant to increase participation in the programs, which are run at the state level and act as an alternative to layoffs for struggling businesses.
+The provisions are meant to increase participation in the programs.
+The programs are run at the state level and act as an alternative to layoffs.

-There are currently 27 states that have short-time compensation programs in place, so there’s a good chance you will be able to apply for one if you see no other option but to at least temporarily lay off your employees.
+There are currently 27 states that have short-time compensation programs in place.
+There’s a good chance you will be able to apply for one if you need to at least temporarily lay off your employees.

 While you may be considering participating in a shared-work plan already, you might not be fully informed on how it affects both your business and your employees.
 In this article we’ll take a look at what the programs generally entail, weigh the pros and cons, and dive into what the application process looks like.

 Get updates on compliance and labor law news sent straight to your inbox.

 What is a short-time compensation program?